koding/kdlearn/guides/installing-wordpress/index.md

 ## Step 2 - Configuring WordPress

-The first thing we need to do is to head over to our Web folder like so:
+The first thing we need to do is to head over to our Web folder like so type in the following command in Terminal:

 ```
-cd Web
+cd ~/Web
 ```

-After that we need to download the latest WordPress release.
-We can do that using the following command.
+Now, we need to download the latest WordPress release.
+We can do that using the following command:

 ```
 wget http://wordpress.org/download/latest.zip
 ```

-We now need to unzip it.
-This command should do the trick.
-Don't worry it will automatically create a folder named **wordpress** that you can rename afterwards.
+Unzip the downloaded file:

 ```
 unzip latest.zip
 ```
+All of the wordpress install files will now be extracted into a older named **wordpress** (that you can rename afterwards if you want to).

 The last thing we need to do before we can start the installation process is to set up the link between WordPress and the database we created earlier.
-We can achieve this by inputing the following commands:
+We can achieve this by typing in the following commands in Terminal:

 * Head over to the wordpress folder: